 “Racial justice is the systematic fair treatment of people of all races, resulting in equitable opportunities and outcomes for all.
 Racial justice — or racial equity — goes beyond “anti-racism.”
 It is not just the absence of discrimination and inequities, but also the presence of deliberate systems and supports to achieve and sustain racial equity through proactive and preventative measures.”
 [AECF]

 There are a plethora of good intentions when it comes to racial justice.
 However, good intentions are inadequate without consistent action that challenges our biases and directly benefits our most marginalized communities.
-Often, as a biracial Black woman with intersecting identities, folks lament to me online that they would become more active if only they knew how they could help.
+Often, as a biracial Black woman with invisible intersecting identities, folks lament to me online that they would become more active if only they knew how they could help.
 I’ll be perfectly honest: this frustrates me to no end even if I can see the genuine desire to help.
 I see this as a complex circumstance that derives from algorithms–making our online presence as racially segregated as our immediate environments and relationships often are–coupled with ignorance, unintentional bias, and white or white-passing defensiveness when people of color (especially Black and Indigenous people) share truths that most would prefer not to be confronted with.
 Additionally, it is worth noting that no one is asking for help in the form of charity; we are asking for your collaboration and co-conspiration as if this struggle and pain was yours, too.

 Another comment I often get is this: “instead of criticizing or judging us, tell us what to do!”
 If you feel judged by what I say, that deserves reflection as to why you have such a strong, negative response to my words.
 Often, some truths that are pointed out to folks are so painful to confront that it causes people to protect themselves in the form of avoidance, demonization of the person delivering the message and, in some cases, overt aggression.
 If the words of Black people feel condemning, evaluate whether we are actually condemning you or if your own actions are the source of that condemnation.
-If the shoe fits, don’t demonize the person who told you that the shoe fit.
+If the shoe fits, don’t demonize the person who told you when your own actions made the shoe fit.

 Additionally, I grow frustrated that so many Black and Indigenous people feel responsible for the education and action of our peers and strangers on the internet.
 For example, I am a Neuroscience PhD student who would love to focus solely on my work, but that has never been a luxury afforded to me in higher education.
 Lacking urgency, action and a focused approach for our most marginalized communities is a privilege many cannot afford to take.
 Because our survival is tied to one another, as Audre Lorde stated, it is critical for us to collectively take on this work.
 We cannot afford to have our most marginalized constantly carrying the weight of racial justice alone.
 In the words of Angela Davis, “If they come for me in the morning, they will come for you in the night.”
 These oppressive systems impact all of us and our unique, intersecting identities, even if the impact is often most severe for Black and Indigenous people and their intersecting identities.
 It is extremely important for all of us to come together, support one another, do our part and share in the fight for racial liberation as if it were our own.